-Healthy eating tip 6: Enjoy healthy fats & avoid unhealthy fats
+Healthy eating tip 5: Enjoy healthy fats and avoid unhealthy fats

 Good sources of healthy fat are needed to nourish your brain, heart, and cells, as well as your hair, skin, and nails.
-Foods rich in certain omega-3 fats called EPA and DHA are particularly important and can reduce cardiovascular disease, improve your mood, and help prevent dementia.
+Foods rich in certain omega-3 fats can reduce cardiovascular disease, improve your mood, and help prevent dementia.

 Add to your healthy diet: